Arricano Real Estate plc: History

 From September 2013, the company shares are listed at Alternative Investment Market AIM of London Stock Exchange.
 Market capitalization of Arricano Real Estate plc at the time of listing was around $241 million.
 After the crisis of 2008—2009, this was the first public share placement of a Ukrainian developer company and the first Ukrainian IPO (initial public offering) in 2013.
 As the result of listing of shares, Arricano Real Estate plc earned income amounting to $24 million. in the form of money funds, and it also gained four assets, which estimated value at the time of listing was $66 million. in return for the shares issued for the purposes of IPO.

 The same year the work for development of Lukianivka Mall shopping centre in Kyiv began.

 At the beginning of 2014, Arricano opened a second phase of South Gallery shopping centre in Simferopol, gross leasable area (GLA) of which is 32200 m2.
 In September, an official opening of Prospekt shopping centre took place in Kyiv, its gross leasable area (GLA) is 30400 m2.
 The same year, the credit line of EBRD was opened for Arricano amounting to $25 million. for further refunding of Prospekt shopping centre.
 On 19 August 2014, London Court of International Arbitration (LCIA) made an award in favour of Arricanо restoring the company's right to repurchase the majority stake in Sky Mall shopping centre project under the terms and conditions of agreement of 2010.

-In 2015, the project of Odessa Mall obtained the support of local authorities and the Governor of the Odessa Oblast.
-The public prosecutor's office of the Region of Odessa withdrew the case of invalidation of the decision of Odessa City Council on approval of the comprehensive territory plan, developed with the participation of Arricano.
+In 2015, the project of Odesa Mall obtained the support of local authorities and the Governor of the Odesa Oblast.
+The public prosecutor's office of the Region of Odesa withdrew the case of invalidation of the decision of Odesa City Council on approval of the comprehensive territory plan, developed with the participation of Arricano.

 In May 2015, Arricano became a participant of Let's Do It Together joint action social project (Зробимо разом!), providing for joint efforts of the Kyiv City Council, representatives of business and the community of Kyiv for the sake of creating a comfortable environment for residents and guests of the city, improving the quality of life in the capital.
 Within the framework of this project, Arricano presented the project for construction of Lukianivka Mall shopping centre and a large-scale accompanying project of reconstruction of road network in the area of Lukyanivka subway station, Lukyanivska square and the architectural monuments in the territory of the shopping centre.